-5.60 The Abbey Fields Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle to the old and new Town centres, and should be preserved.
+5.57 The Abbey Fields Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle to the old and new Town centres, and should be preserved.
 Abbey Fields is a Scheduled Ancient Monument, but it is also important to maintain non-listed buildings with original features.
 The car parking is almost at full capacity and careful consideration needs to be given to any future car parking location.
 A link to the Castle needs consideration.
 Any future development in or near to this Conservation Area, should maintain this historic site in full, retaining its unique atmosphere.

-Policy KP14H: Design Management in High Street
+Policy KP13H: Design Management in High Street

-Development proposals in the High Street Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the High Street Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate:

-- The area comprises a mix of residential, retail, restaurants, tea rooms, public houses, and some office space uses - The High Street broadens out to the eastern junction with New Street and Fieldgate Lane to form a narrow market square - The section at its western end has open aspect of the Abbey Fields and there are important views back to streetscape in Abbey Hill - The buildings are 17th to 19th Century and of high townscape value - Significant buildings are at eastern end with 2 Fieldgate Lane, Abbotsford, Virgin & Castle PH, Milsoms Hotel, Cycle Shop, Bank Gallery, Alms houses and the Parochial Hall - All the later infill buildings have group value and contribute to the character of this area - Significant buildings in central western areas are Bank House and Clinton House - The properties on lower slopes of south side of High Street are visible from Abbey Hill - Town Pound is of 17th Century origins and the site of a WWII Wardens Post - Buildings materials are generally masonry, brick, render, wattle and daub, timber cladding, slate, tiles, and thatch - There are many mature street trees that characterise the area - There is also a lamp post design that is unique
+- The area comprises a mix of residential, retail, restaurants, tea rooms, public houses, and some office space uses - The High Street broadens out to the eastern junction with New Street and Fieldgate Lane to form a narrow market square - The section at its western end has open aspect of the Abbey Fields and there are important views back to streetscape in Abbey Hill - The buildings are 17th to 19th Century and of high townscape value - Significant buildings are at eastern end with 2 Fieldgate Lane, Abbotsford, Virgin & Castle PH, Milsoms Hotel, Cycle Shop, Bank Gallery, Almshouses and the Parochial Hall - All the later infill buildings have group value and contribute to the character of this area - Significant buildings in central western areas are Bank House and Clinton House - The properties on lower slopes of south side of High Street are visible from Abbey Hill - Town Pound is of 17th Century origins and the site of a WWII Wardens Post - Buildings materials are generally masonry, brick, render, wattle and daub, timber cladding, slate, tiles, and thatch - There are many mature street trees that characterise the area - There is also a lamp post design that is unique

-5.61 The High Street Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle to the old Town centres, and should be preserved and retained.
+5.58 The High Street Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle to the old Town centres, and should be preserved and retained.
 The original main thoroughfare of Kenilworth running east west fronts the castle along the north side of the Abbey Grounds.
 There are several listed buildings but it is also important to maintain non-listed buildings with original features to retain this fine mix of buildings.
 Any future development in or near to this Conservation Area should maintain the street scene and have regard to its originality within the Town.
 Street signage and street clutter should be limited.
-Protection of the elements is important.

-Policy KP14J: Design Management in Castle Hill & Little Virginia
+Policy KP13J: Design Management in Castle Hill and Little Virginia

-Development proposals in the Castle Hill & Little Virginia Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Castle Hill and Little Virginia Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: